ChebbiSami/ft_linear_regression/README.md

 # ft_linear_regression
-this is the introduction project of the 42 school to machine learning<br />
+this is the introduction project of the 42 school to machine learning.<br />
-This project is about creating a program that predicts the price of a car by using a linear function train with a gradient descent algorithm<br />
+This project is about creating a program that predicts the price of a car by using a linear function train with a gradient descent algorithm.<br />
-./subject/ft_linear_regression.pdf for more details<br />
+./subject/ft_linear_regression.pdf for more details.<br />
 ## Usage

 ### First step